Sewall's Point, Florida: Geography

-Sewall's Point is located in northeastern Martin County at 27°12′N 80°12′W (27.195, –80.198).
+The approximate coordinates for the Town of Sewall's Point is located in northeastern Martin County at 27°12′N 80°12′W (27.195, –80.198).

 Occupying a peninsula, it is bordered by water on the south, east, and west.
 On the south and west is the St. Lucie River and to the east is the Indian River Lagoon.
 On the north it is bordered by unincorporated Jensen Beach.

 According to the United States Census Bureau, the town has a total area of 4.1 sqmi, of which 1.2 sqmi are land and 2.9 sqmi, or 71.48%, are water.

+Climate

+The Town of Sewall's Point has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 1,991 people, 863 households, and 607 families residing in the town.
+As of the 2020 United States census, there were 1,991 people, 921 households, and 588 families residing in the town.

+As of the 2010 United States census, there were 1,996 people, 739 households, and 576 families residing in the town.